bacionejs/battito/README.md

   - or import existing Sonant compatible song JSON which have instruments that you like and when prompted after pasting into the **textarea**, answer yes to import only instruments
 - To clear everything, delete the text in the **textarea**, which will then automatically refresh with volume/octave set, but nothing else.
 To produce a sound, you need to select a track and at least select one of the envelope settings: `ea`, `es`, `er`.
 - To save your work for future use, copy the **textarea** JSON to a separate text editor.
 To import, paste the JSON in the **textarea**.
-- Normally, the JSON output is used with a `player`, but it can also be exported to `.wav` by long-pressing on the wave visualizer.
+- Normally, the JSON output is used with a `player`, but it can also be exported to `.wav` by long-pressing on the waveform visualizer.
 It will export whatever is selected: tracks/phrases or whole song.
 - Although, not recommended, the **textarea** can be edited.
 Changes are live.
-- Change beat rate by editing the first value in the **textarea** (5513=120 BPM).
+- Change the tempo by editing the first value in the **textarea** (5513=120 BPM).

 Notes
 - Looping is **live**, meaning it regenerates every time, so changes you make to notes/sequence/synth, are reflected in the next loop.
-This is helpful when evaluating a single pattern, as the changes are almost immediate.
+This is helpful when evaluating a small section, as the changes are almost immediate.

 ---